 10 The Stanley Parable

-Anyone who has played more than ten minutes of The Stanley Parable knows why this game found its way on this list.
-The game, more commonly referred to as an interactive drama, was written by the ever-interesting William Pugh, and it rapidly inspired a series of indie “non-game” games.
+Anyone who has spent more than ten minutes with The Stanley Parable quickly understands why it earns a spot on this roster.
+Often labeled an interactive drama, it was penned by the ever‑imaginative William Pugh and sparked a wave of indie “non‑games” that challenge conventional design.

 9 SimCity